Vincent van Gogh’s Iconic Sunflowers

 In this large painting, Georges Seurat depicted people relaxing in a suburban park on an island in the Seine River called La Grande Jatte.
 It may be just an ordinary day with ordinary people.
 The cast comprised three dogs, eight boats, and 48 people as they congregated for a Sunday afternoon in the sunny park.
 But, the titular locale was a favorite of prowling sex workers, so some historians suspect that fish are not what the fishing pole-toting woman on the left is hoping to hook.
 The same speculation has emerged around the lady on the right, with a monkey on a leash and a man on her arm.

-It is the most famous example of use of highly systematic and “scientific” technique, subsequently called Pointillism.
+It is the most famous example of the use of a highly systematic and “scientific” technique, subsequently called Pointillism.
 It relies on the ability of the eye and mind of the viewer to blend the color spots into a fuller range of tones.
 Seurat himself preferred to call his technique “chromo-luminarism,” a term he felt better stressed its focus on color and light.

-Seurat embraced the subject matter of modern life so typical to Impressionist artists, but he went beyond their interest of capturing the moment.
-Seurat sought to evoke permanence by recalling the art of the past, especially Egyptian and Greek sculpture and even Italian Renaissance frescoes.
+Seurat embraced the subject matter of modern life so typical to Impressionist artists, but he went beyond their interest in capturing the moment.
+Seurat sought to evoke permanence by recalling the art of the past, especially Egyptian and Greek sculpture and even Italian Renaissance frescos.
 As he explained to the French poet Gustave Kahn:

-Known as croquetons—literally ‘sketchettes’—Seurat’s studies were all made on small wooden panels.
+Known as croquetons—literally “sketchettes”—Seurat’s studies were all made on small wooden panels.
 Extraordinarily proud of them, he hung many in his studio.
 He also exhibited them regularly, demonstrating the significance he felt they had in his oeuvre.
-Seurat called the panels his ‘constant joy’.
+Seurat called the panels his “constant joy.”